jdpaterson/toggl-button/README.md

   - Click Load Temporary Add-On and select `/[your-toggl-button-repo]/dist/firefox/manifest.json`
   - Follow the prompts to login to your toggle account

 ## Using Custom Clubhouse Settings

   ### Adding your Clubhouse address to integrations
   - Click the toggle-extension button in your browser window and click the 'gear' icon
   - Click on the Integrations tab
+  - In the list of integrations, check "Clubhouse"
+  - Scroll to Custom URLs for integrations
-  - Enter `https://app.clubhouse.io/laterolabs/` in the "Custom Domain URL' input
+  - Enter `laterolabs` in the "Custom Domain URL" input
   - Select Clubhouse from the dropdown
   - Click Add